georgeguo-cn/SMGL/README.md

-# SMGL
-This is the pytorch version of SMGL
+This is the Pytorch implementation for our SMGL.